 DATIA NOTE: This article is about an unplanned destination that we came across while moving towards a planned destination.
-Destination less known but worth the time.
+The destination was less known but worth the time.

 City Lost but History Resides

 This city is mentioned in Epic Mahabharata as ‘Datiyavarka’, but today only ‘Bir Singh Palace‘ stands tall.
-The rest entire city is gone either to locals, who have turned parts of the fort as their homes or to the businessmen, who are turning few parts (Rajgarh Fort) into a heritage hotel.
-Adding to this which left me inarticulate was, that the Palace, which is left by both locals and businessmen, have almost no road to reach.
+The rest of the entire city is gone either to locals, who have turned parts of the fort into their homes, or to the businessmen, who are turning a few parts (Rajgarh Fort) into a heritage hotel.
+Adding to this which left me inarticulate was, that the Palace, which is left by both locals and businessmen, has almost no road to reach.
 It is fighting its battle of finding its due glory, peeping through the clouds and attracting tourists like us to tell his tale.

 Why Travel to Datia?

 But then you will ask why to go to this place if so many issues.
-Only one reason, it’s beauty.
-It’s a 7 story fort in which 2 stories are underground and 5 above ground.
-More surprising, it is solely made up of stones and bricks, without any presence of wood or iron.
+Only one reason, its beauty.
+It’s a 7-story fort in which 2 stories are underground and 5 above ground.
+More surprisingly, it is solely made up of stones and bricks, without any presence of wood or iron.
 So basically with no support, this palace is one of the finest examples of a mix of Rajputana and Mughal architecture, built by Raja Bir Singh Dev of Orchha.

 Can you imagine this beautiful building was never occupied, I mean no one ever lived here.
-Then you must wonder, Why to build it?
+Then you must wonder, Why build it?
 As Indians, we love to give our guests a grand welcome.
-So this palace was built to welcome Mughal emperor Jahangir by King, but he never came.
-This fort is not so famous and has almost no visitor, but it is worth and you can have the best Insta worthy photos here.
+So this palace was built to welcome the Mughal emperor Jahangir by King, but he never came.
+This fort is not so famous and has almost no visitors, but it is worth and you can have the best Insta-worthy photos here.

 Interesting Fact: The palace inspired Sir Edwin Lutyens, Chief architect of New Delhi, who termed it “One of the most interesting buildings architecturally in the whole of India”.
 Only a ninety-minute drive from the palace is Sonagiri.
 It is a pilgrimage for Jains.
 But as per your interest, you should visit this place.
 This place is also famous as “Mini Vrindavan”.